-Students applying for a Residence Permit in Sweden will have to provide the Swedish Migration Board with a financial statement to prove that they will be able to support themselves financially during their entire study period in Sweden.
-Please note that the amount of money needed is determined solely by the Swedish Migration Board.
+Students applying for a Residence Permit in Sweden will have to provide the Swedish Migration Agency with a financial statement to prove that they will be able to support themselves financially during their entire study period in Sweden.
+Please note that the amount of money needed is determined solely by the Swedish Migration Agency.

-For more information, including how to apply for a Residence Permit and the financial requirements, visit the Swedish Migration Board web page
+For more information, including how to apply for a Residence Permit and the financial requirements, visit the Swedish Migration Agency web page

 All Bachelor's and Master's students at Jönköping University must be able to pay all additional costs related to living expenses as well as the tuition fees (when applicable) for the full duration of their studies.
 Living costs include food, accommodation, transport, books and any other expenses.